SexChrLab/XYalign/docs/usage.rst

 1. Use XYalign PREPARE_REFERENCE to prepare Y present and Y absent genomes.

 2. Preliminarily map reads to the standard reference (or Y present) and sort the bam file using any mapper and sorting algorithm.
+We have found that one can usually use smaller dataset for this step (e.g., a whole exome sequencing run or one lane of a whole genome sequencing run).

 3. Run CHARACTERIZE_SEX_CHROMS, to analyze the bam file, output plots, and estimate ploidy.
+If a number of samples are available and sex chromosomes are well-differentiated (as in humans), consider using CHROM_STATS with plot_count_stats.

 4. Remap reads to the fasta produced in 1 corresponding to the sex chromosome complement characterized in 3.
 E.g., if Y is not detected, map to Y absent.
 This time